 - How long do I want to volunteer for?
 (1 month, 6 months, 1 year...?)

 - What skills would I enjoy sharing or like to develop?

 There are many ways to contribute to the Youth Line.
 Volunteers of all ages and identities are welcome.
-However, Peer Support Volunteers must be 26 years old or younger; identify as lesbian, gay, bi, trans, intersex, two-spirit, queer, asexual, or something else along those lines; and be able to get to Toronto to volunteer.
+However, Peer Support Volunteers must be 26 years old or younger; identify as lesbian, gay, bi, trans, intersex, two-spirit, queer, asexual, or something else along those lines; and be able to get to Toronto to volunteer on a weekly basis.

 Peer Support Volunteers are the folks on the other end of the line.
 We take calls, chats, and texts from Ontario's LGBTQ youth.
 We do this Sunday-Friday, 4:00-9:30 PM.

 Learn more about what Peer Support Volunteers do by reading our full Position Description!

 Applications to become a Peer Support Volunteer are available here!